mirrorfall/AsciiArtify/doc/POC.md

 - [kustomize](https://kustomize.io/) applications
 - [helm](https://helm.sh/) charts
 - [jsonnet](https://jsonnet.org/) files
 - Plain directory of YAML/json manifests
+- Any custom config management tool configured as a config management plugin

 `ArgoCD` - is a Kubernetes controller that continuously monitors running applications and compares the current state with the desired one.
 A deployment whose current state differs from the target is considered 'out of sync'.
 ArgoCD informs and visualizes the differences, providing opportunities for automatic or manual synchronization of the desired state.